Undergraduate Course: Informatics 1 - Introduction to Computation (INFR08025)

 An introduction to concepts of programming, using a functional programming language, and to concepts of computation and specification using finite-state systems and propositional logic.
 These provide examples of the logical ideas of syntax and semantics and the computational ideas of structure and behaviour.
 Students learn to specify, model and solve small-scale problems succinctly and at an abstract level.

 An introduction to concepts of programming, using the Haskell functional programming language, and to concepts of computation and specification, using finite-state machines and propositional logic.
 The use of sets, functions and relations to describe models of logic and computation.
-Programming using functions and data structures including lists and trees; case analysis, recursion and higher-order functions.
+Programming using functions and data structures, including lists and trees, equational reasoning, case analysis, recursion, higher-order functions, algebraic and abstract data types.
 Finite-state machines as a basic model of computation: deterministic and non-deterministic automata; regular expressions; acceptors; structured design of finite state machines.
 Propositional logic: truth tables; satisfiability; deduction.
 Applications from different areas will be used to illustrate and motivate the material.

 Entry Requirements (not applicable to Visiting Students)